JakobSachs/JakobSachs/README.md

   - Languages i would like to learn: Clojure/LISP, Ocaml, F#, APL
   - Work mostly in Python, with a mix of C/C++ and Rust depending on the project

-- Started coding around 2015 trying to make Minecraft mods in Java (but never got past very basic stuff)
+- Started coding around 2015 trying to make Minecraft mods in Java

 - Currently working on my masters-thesis on modern GPGPU architectures

 - Before that did a mixed bachelors in Computer Science and Physics

-Statements about me:

-- I enjoy computers, math and physical sciences
-- I dable in Machine Learning/Deep Learning
-- I tolerate and use LLMs, i dont like their code quality

 Things i've done in my freetime (newest to oldest):